 The Individual Shared Responsibility Provision – The Basics

-The individual shared responsibility provision requires that you and each member of your family have qualifying health insurance, a health coverage exemption, or make a payment for any months without coverage or an exemption when you file.
+The individual shared responsibility provision requires that you and each member of your family have qualifying health insurance, a health coverage exemption, or make a payment when you file.
 If you, your spouse and dependents had health insurance coverage all year, you will indicate this by simply checking a box on your tax return.

 Here are some basic facts about the individual shared responsibility provision.